The Ultimate Guide to Health and Wellness Stipends

 Because wellness is no longer a nice-to-have — it’s an expectation.

 As an employer, your employees’ health and wellness have to be the top priorities.
-According to data from Personify Health’s 2024 Employee Health and Productivity Report:
+According to Personify Health’s 2024 Employee Health and Productivity Report:

 • Two-thirds of employees struggle with work-life balance.